Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Preliminaries

-We note that all of these metrics are much stronger than the existing metrics in the literature because we provide hindsight guarantees that hold with high probability with respect to the distribution as opposed to weaker ex-ante guarantees that only hold in expectation.
-Moreover, satisfying exactly one of these properties is trivially achievable in online settings.
-A solution which allocates $X_{t, \theta}^{alg} = 0$ to each individual trivially satisfies $\Denvhind = 0$.
-The solution that allocates all resources in the first round $t = 0$ trivially satisfies $\Deff = 0$.
-The \emph{import challenge} in this setting then is considering meaningful trade-offs between these metrics in the online setting (see \cref{fig:uncertainty_principle}).
+We also note that all of these metrics are much stronger than the existing metrics in the literature because we provide hindsight guarantees that hold with high probability with respect to the distribution as opposed to weaker ex-ante guarantees that only hold in expectation.
+Moreover, most approaches in the literature focus on defining a single optimization problem with a specified objective embodying ``fairness'' that attempts to capture desired goals.
+This is fundamentally flawed as the definition of the objective or choice of metric itself biases the outcomes towards a particular point along the tradeoff curve between different criteria.
+The \emph{important challenge} in this setting then is considering meaningful trade-offs between these metrics in the online setting (see \cref{fig:uncertainty_principle}) and designing algorithms which achieve \emph{any} point along the tradeoff curve.

 As highlighted earlier, the definition of counterfactual envy and efficiency are related.
 By using the fact that the optimal solution in hindsight $X^{opt}$ is efficient, we can naively bound $\Deff$ using $\Denv$,